This first half term our topic is The Great Fire of London

 We will be looking at Place Value before moving on to Addition and Subtraction.
 Do you know what each digit in a two or three digit number is worth?
 Can you use number lines to order, compare, add and subtract numbers?
 We will be understanding odd and even numbers as well as counting on and back in steps of 2, 3, 5 and 10.
 We also need to learn how to write the numbers to 100 in numerals and words.
 Number bonds and facts are really important so practise recalling all the ways to make 10, 20 and 100.

 Our Great Fire of London topic is the main focus this half term and we will be learning about this important historical event in our history.
 We will use timelines to sequence events and will learn about people who were significant during this time.
 We will raise questions and try to find out all the answers through research.
 We will compare the fire service over time.

 We will be looking at moving vehicles with wheels and axles so that we can plan and make our own vehicles such as fire trucks.

 Music from Jonah the Whale will be use to encourage good listening and responding in Miss Phillips' lessons this term.

-The children have 2 PE lessons a week - can you please make sure that they have a named PE kit in school each day which has a school PE T-shirt, a pair of school PE shorts, a pair of trainers/pumps and a pair of warmer joggers for the cooler weather.
+PE takes place on a Monday and Tuesday afternoon.
+Can you please make sure that your child has a named PE kit in school each day, with a school PE T-shirt, a pair of school PE shorts, a pair of trainers/pumps and a pair of warmer joggers for the cooler weather.

 Please remember that for safety reasons the children cannot wear earrings for PE.
 Can you make sure that your child can remove their earrings or please send tape to put over them.
 Thank you.